 The next status report will be provided in approximately 30 minutes.
+What is the best way to contact you with additional updates? [record contact information].

 Imminent Failure Emergency Level Public Message

 The following pre-scripted message may be used for emergency management authorities to communicate the Imminent Failure of the dam with the public: